ALTaleX531/OpenGlass/README.md

 3. Run `startup.bat` as administrator, this will run the helper process manually.
 4. When you use it for the first time or just after updating your system, OpenGlass will try to download the symbol files and you will see its download progress bar in the taskbar, but please don't close it and be patient for about 15s.
 When the symbol files are ready, enjoy!
 5. When you want to stop using OpenGlass or update the version of OpenGlass, running `shutdown.bat` will remove the effects of OpenGlass for you and exit the helper process.
 At this time, you can either replace the OpenGlass files or continue to run `uninstall.bat` and manually delete the remaining files to complete the uninstallation.
+6. When you experience a crash, OpenGlass is supposed to generate a large memory dump file in the `dumps` directory of the folder where it is located, please submit it to the developer if possible, this can help fix known or potential issues.

 ## Documentation (Migrate from glass8 to OpenGlass)
 The following table demonstrates the similarities and differences between these two software.